Plateau Problems for Maximal Surfaces in Pseudo-Hyperbolic Spaces: Main compactness theorem

 Let $v$ be a tangent to $M_k$, and $u=\omega(v)$.
 By Proposition \ref{pro:IetII},

 where in the last inequality we have used the assumption that the norm of the second fundamental form of $\Sigma_k$ is bounded by 1.
 Thus it follows that

 According to Proposition \ref{pro:hypboundTf}, this last inequality is enough to imply that the hypotheses of Theorem \ref{theo:imm-limi-bd} are all satisfied.
-Thus $f_\infty^*\alpha$ is non- zero, and in particular $f_\infty(U)$ is the lift of a maximal surface. \end{proof}
+Thus $f_\infty^*\alpha$ is non-zero, and in particular $f_\infty(U)$ is the lift of a maximal surface. \end{proof}